Langley Covered Bridge: Restoration work

 In the 1940s, as motor vehicle traffic started to replace the horse and buggy and foot traffic, the added weight and vibration began causing damage to the bridge and abutments and required repair.
 "The road commission was flooded with requests from all parts of the state and surrounding states to do everything possible to keep the covered bridge intact."
 The Elkhart Bridge and Iron Works was awarded the contract to fix the bridge.
 The 1950-51 project was to give the bridge a new under structure at a cost of $35,885.
 In September 1950 the bridge was closed to traffic so work could begin and did not reopen till August 1951.
 During the closure "All the load carrying elements of the bridge were changed from wood to steel or concrete.
 The old flooring was replaced with two by fours creosoted."

 When the bridge was again in need of major repair, the St. Joseph County Road Commission hired Anlaan Corporation to perform the restoration work.
 All of the siding was removed from the bridge and the roof was replaced.
 The asphalt that had been added to road decking was removed and returned to wood planking.
 The cost of the 2008-09 repair was almost $1 million.
 During this Restoration project two Height Restrictor portal frames and signs were added.

+In 2023, St. Joseph County plans to replace all the steel underpinnings of the bridge.
+The bridge reopened to traffic on Jan.
+12, 2024.